 The hardware has 16 bitmap handles available for user graphics, numbered 0-15.
 You can re-assign bitmap handles during drawing, so a game can use more than 16 source graphics.
-But in practice most games use fewer than 16 graphical elements, so they can assign the handles once in setup().
+In practice, most games use fewer than 16 graphical elements, so they can assign the handles once in setup().